 With pet-baiting on the increase in Australia, we're urging pet owners to be on the lookout.

-- Teach your dog a command to eat so that they never take food off anyone unless given permission with a "password".
+Teach your dog a command to eat so that they never take food off of anyone unless given permission with a "password".

 Dog baits can look like anything.
 Commercially made rat bait and other toxins are designed to be tasty.
 However, bait in parks and yards is most often disguised in peanut butter and meat.